Investors in green energy make a lot of profit from subsidies

 There are several options for limiting the surplus profits from subsidies.
 Firstly, when determining the subsidy amount, in more detail can be looked at project-specific characteristics.
 For onshore wind, for example, you could take into account the specific wind speed at the location and height of a mill, instead of simply keeping the average wind speed at a fixed height throughout the municipality.
 This then results in a project-specific subsidy amount.

 Another option is an auction system where investors compete to build a wind farm at the lowest subsidy amount.
 We are already seeing encouraging results from these types of systems in the Netherlands in offshore wind, but also in onshore wind projects in neighboring countries.
 An important advantage of such a system is that the government itself does not have to estimate the costs and revenues of projects, and how this differs between projects.
 When costs fall, or investors are willing to accept lower subsidies given the costs, this immediately results in lower subsidies.

 It is very important that we achieve the climate goals.
 Given the long road ahead, this will only require more climate policy.
 At the same time, large amounts are already involved in renewable energy subsidies: more than € 45 billion has been pledged in the past 5 years.
 That is why it is important to design subsidy systems intelligently.
 This contributes to the realization of an efficient energy transition that can count on the support of citizens. ”

-Daan Hulshof will be holding a defense presentation of his thesis on 22 April 20201 and after successful completion he will be awarded a PhD by the Faculty of Economics and Business of the University of Groningen, partly for this research.
+Daan Hulshof will be awarded a PhD by the Faculty of Economics and Business of the University of Groningen on 22 April 2021, partly for this research.